Mass Communication BA / BS Degree

 Gain a Solid Foundation for Mass Media Career Options

-Graduates of The University of Texas at Tyler mass communication program are prepared for careers in news reporting and editing for newspapers, magazines, television and other mass media.
-This college degree program also provides excellent training for professional positions in public relations, advertising and specialized communications including business, finance and medical writing.
+Graduates of The University of Texas at Tyler bachelor's degree program in mass communication are prepared for careers in news reporting and editing for newspapers, magazines, television and other mass media.
+The program also provides excellent training for professional positions in public relations, advertising and specialized communications including business, finance and medical writing.

 - Choose between two areas of concentration within the mass communication degree: multimedia news and public relations/integrated marketing.